 Surveyed students listed their top 10 favorite US cities not long ago -- jumpstart ideas with this list for some surefire student travel spots, including free stuff to do in places like Austin and Boston.
 You could also just head to the big city nearest you and say in a hostel overnight.

-Dr. Stephen Leatherman (aka Dr. Beach), reknowned author and professor of environmental studies in Florida, dishes out the gritty goods every year on the U.S.'s best beaches and rewards the country's sweetest sand with a coveted spot on his annual top ten list.
-Check out his current list of where to go below:
+Dr. Stephen Leatherman (aka Dr. Beach), renowned author and professor of environmental studies in Florida, dishes out the gritty goods every year on the U.S.'s best beaches and rewards the country's sweetest sand with a coveted spot on his annual top ten list.

 Go Car Camping